AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 Google Cloud Preparation

-Enable the Network Connectivity API if it's not already enabled.
+If the Network Connectivity API is not enabled, enable it.

 In the Cloud Router console, click Create router.

-For association, select VPC network, enter a name, select the VPC for the network, and select Oregon for the region.
+Under association, select VPC network, enter a name, select the VPC under network, and select Oregon under region.
 Enter the ASN and BGP keepalive interval, then click Create.

 In the AWS Interconnect console, click Create multicloud interconnect.